CPEN321APKGenerators/CPEN321Project/documentation/Testing_And_Code_Review.md

 }
 ```

+4. In `/Backend/src/config`, put in the firebase admin json file, your stripe secret, and our server secret with names: `cpen321project-c324e-firebase-adminsdk.json`, `cpen321project-stripe-secret.txt`, and `severSecret.txt`.
+Contact our group to obtain the server secret.

-4. Change you working directory to `/Backend`.
+5. Change you working directory to `/Backend`.
 Run the command:

 ```
   npm test